Billboard charts: Other charts

 In December 2010, Billboard announced a new chart titled Social 50, which ranks the most active artists on the world's leading social networking sites.
-The Social 50 chart tallies artists' popularity using their weekly additions of friends/fans/followers, along with weekly artist page views and weekly song plays on Myspace, YouTube, Facebook, Twitter and iLike.
-In January 2011, Billboard introduced another chart called Uncharted, which lists new and developing artists, who are yet to appear on any major Billboard chart, "...regardless of their country of origin."
+The Social 50 chart tallies artists' popularity using their weekly additions from the public, along with weekly artist page views and weekly song plays on Myspace, YouTube, Facebook, Twitter and iLike.
+In January 2011, Billboard introduced another chart called Uncharted, which listed new and developing artists, who had not appeared on any major Billboard chart, "regardless of their country of origin."

 In May 2014, after the Korea K-Pop Hot 100 chart was discontinued in the U.S., the Billboard K-Town column continued to provide chart information for K-pop artists on all Billboard charts.
 The Artist 100 debuted in July 2014.
 In June 2019, Billboard launched the Top Songwriters Chart and the Top Producers Chart, based on weekly activity on the Hot 100 and other "Hot" genre charts.
 Dance/Pop Songwriters and Dance/Pop Producers charts are scheduled to be launched in January 2025, based on the Hot Dance/Pop Songs chart.
 In October 2021, Billboard launched the Hot Trending Songs charts, utilising real-time music-related trends and conversations on Twitter.